kasvinatirumal/kasvinatirumal.github.io/README.md

 ![Pricing European Call Options](/assets/img/project1.jpg)

 ### Are Economic Indicators and Per Capita CO2 Emissions Good Predictors of HDI?
-[Notebook Report](https://github.com/kasvinatirumal/predicting-hdi/blob/main/project.ipynb) using Jupyter Notebook (Python)
+[Report](https://github.com/kasvinatirumal/predicting-hdi/blob/main/project.ipynb) using Jupyter Notebook (Python)
 - Explored the relationships between per capita GDP, carbon dioxide emissions and HDI, and plotted their respective trends from 2010 to 2022 using an interactive visualization.
 - Investigated whether HDI varies significantly across different levels of per capita carbon dioxide emissions.
 - Trained a linear regression model and an XGBoost model to predict HDI using only economic indicators.